 Generally, you will only be successful in a Florida dental malpractice case if you can prove the existence of the elements above.
 In most situations, you will only have one chance to present your case to a court to seek compensation; make sure you do it right, or you may never be compensated for your experience.

 What Kind of Compensation is a Victim of Dental Malpractice Entitled to?

 The most common types of compensation that might be available to you if you are the victim of dentist mal practice include:

 - Lost wages

 - Loss of consortium

 Punitive damages may also be available in your case is particularly extreme as a measure to punish the dentist or dental/medical professional for their behavior and actions.
 Punitive damages are not extremely common but may still apply to your case.
 Don’t suffer through another day without the appropriate help and guidance for your dental injuries.
 Call us at the Law Office of Prosper Shaked today so a dedicated dental malpractice attorney can help you determine what compensation might be available in your specific case.

 Talk to Experienced Dental Malpractice Lawyers Today

 If you or a loved one has suffered an injury due to dental malpractice in Miami, then you must consult with an experienced dental malpractice attorney.
-The Law Offices of Prosper Shaked is proud to offer a FREE consultation and case evaluation to all prospective clients.
+Prosper Shaked Accident Injury Attorneys PA is proud to offer a FREE consultation and case evaluation to all prospective clients.
 Call us today at (305) 694-2676 or contact us online for an experienced and honest assessment of your legal situation.